 16 Things Your Succulents Want You to Know

 If you see these happening with your succulents, here's what they're telling you:

-Can you think of more?
+Can you think of more ways succulents tell you what they need?
 Have questions?
-Share your observations in the Comments below.
+Share your observations in the Comments below!

 See Tina in My Videos